-At Concern India Foundation, we provide a trustworthy platform and enable companies to make informed decisions in order to fulfil their CSR mandates, thereby accomplishing specific, large-scale developmental goals that address community and stakeholders’ needs.
+Concern India Foundation, is a trustworthy platform that enables companies to make informed decisions to fulfill their CSR mandates, thereby accomplishing specific, large-scale developmental goals that address community and stakeholders’ needs.
 We assess a company’s CSR strategy and mandates and provide access to a network of programmes across the country to help corporates select the ones most suited.

 A company’s CSR strategy and mandates are assessed by us and we provide access to a network of programmes across the country to help corporates select the ones most suited to their needs.
 We offer customised solutions based on a company’s CSR policy and partner with them to ensure that a programme is seen through, start to finish.